BhaveshZode/Live-Poll-Battle/README.md

 ## 🛠️ Features Implemented

+## 🛠️ Features Implemented

 ### ✅ Frontend (ReactJS)

- 🔹 Allows user to enter their **name** (unique, no password required).
+- 🔹 Allows user to enter their **name** (unique, no password required).
- 🔹 User can:
+- 🔹 User can:
   - **Create a new poll room** with a question and two options.
   - **Join an existing poll room** using a unique room code.
- 🔹 Displays the poll question and two voting options.
+- 🔹 Displays the poll question and two voting options.
- 🔹 One vote per user — prevents re-voting.
+- 🔹 One vote per user — prevents re-voting.
- 🔹 **Live vote count** updates for all users using WebSockets.
+- 🔹 **Live vote count** updates for all users using WebSockets.
- 🔹 **60-second countdown timer** starts when the first voter joins.
+- 🔹 **60-second countdown timer** starts when the first voter joins.
- 🔹 Voting is automatically disabled when the timer ends.
+- 🔹 Voting is automatically disabled when the timer ends.
- 🔹 **LocalStorage** is used to persist user vote across refreshes.
+- 🔹 **LocalStorage** is used to persist user vote across refreshes.

 ### ✅ Backend (Node.js + WebSockets)

- 🔹 Handles **poll room creation and storage** (in-memory).
+- 🔹 Handles **poll room creation and storage** (in-memory).
- 🔹 Accepts and broadcasts votes using **Socket.IO**.
+- 🔹 Accepts and broadcasts votes using **Socket.IO**.
- 🔹 Maintains poll state (votes, participants, timer) in memory.
+- 🔹 Maintains poll state (votes, participants, timer) in memory.
- 🔹 Supports **multiple independent poll rooms** simultaneously.
+- 🔹 Supports **multiple independent poll rooms** simultaneously.
- 🔹 Automatically synchronizes vote state and timer with all connected clients.
+- 🔹 Automatically synchronizes vote state and timer with all connected clients.

 ---